isomerpages/govtech-stp/_familial-ties-lane/overview.md

 ---
 The Singapore Citizen (SC) / Permanent Resident (PR) Familial Ties Lane (FTL) is a Safe Travel Lane that facilitates entry of immediate family members of SC/PRs, and PR in-principle approval holders into Singapore.
 SC/PRs may return to Singapore without the need for any Entry Approvals and may refer to [this page](/sc-pr/requirements-and-process) for more information instead.

 The table below is a quick overview of the key FTL features and requirements.
 Eligible travellers and applicants who are keen to apply for an Entry Approval under the FTL, should refer to [this page](/scpr-familial-ties-lane/requirements-and-process) for instructions to submit an Entry Approval Application and this page for the full entry process.
-Travellers who are not eligible for entry via the FTL may return to this menu to explore other Safe Travel options.
+Travellers who are not eligible for entry via the FTL may return to <a href="/arriving/overview">this menu</a> to explore other Safe Travel options.

 <table>